ziyuang/fast_fisheye/README.md

 ## Issues
 1. Not fast enough.
 I guess some NN search techniques for moving query (= current cursor position) should help.
 Left as future works.
-2. Particularly (and strangly) it is much slower in Firefox.
+2. Strangely much slower in Firefox.